 IMPORTANT: The program is not in the public domain and may not be distributed without permission.
 Please ask any colleagues who are interested in using the program to send email to ajs1@cam.ac.uk.
 Please acknowledge use of the program in any publications arising from its use, by citing appropriate references from the bibliography below.
-A suitable form of reference to the program itself is also listed (Stone et al., 2002).
+A suitable form of reference to the program itself is also listed (?).